DiffOPF: Diffusion Solver for Optimal Power Flow: Conclusion

 We developed a diffusion-based solver, DiffOPF, that successfully approximates the multi-valued load-to-dispatch mapping in AC-OPF, and analyzed its sample complexity to inform applications across small and large power systems.
 Compared to single-valued solvers, DiffOPF allows system operators to choose from a diverse set of warm starts, favoring smaller voltage violations, lower dispatch costs, or a combination of these and other operational objectives.

-For future work, we intend to address the runtime gap between DiffOPF, which takes at most $2.3$ seconds for IEEE $118$-bus system, and single-valued deep learning OPF solvers with millisecond runtimes.
-We will focus on accelerating DiffOPF via diffusion distillation techniques, which compress sampling into a few denoising steps \cite{meng2023distillation}.
-To extend beyond warm start applications, we will also build on \cite{hoseinpour2025constraineddiffusionmodelssynthesizing} to incorporate constraints within the diffusion process.
+For future work, we plan to extend the proposed framework beyond warm start applications by explicitly incorporating OPF constraints within the diffusion sampling process.
+Building on our prior work in~\cite{hoseinpour2025constraineddiffusionmodelssynthesizing}, where power flow constraints were enforced through gradient guidance, we aim to integrate OPF constraints to ensure the feasibility of generated solutions.
+In addition, we intend to address the runtime gap between DiffOPF, which takes at most $2.3$ seconds for the IEEE $118$-bus system, and single-valued deep learning OPF solvers that achieve millisecond runtimes.
+To this end, we will explore accelerating DiffOPF using diffusion distillation techniques, which compress the sampling process into only a few denoising steps~\cite{meng2023distillation}.

 \endgroup